-We need to hear more from science about how habitual long-term crating affects dogs.
-Current behavioural studies, and those on dog crating and kennelling, indicate that the potential is ripe for negative impact.
-It is clear from studies of wild animals in captivity that they suffer profound stress, long term or permanent negative impairment of their physiology and psychological states.
-Despite an institution's wishful thinking they can mitigate captivity stress to improve a species immune and reproductive systems, some species will never adjust to captivity (Fischer, Romero, 2019).
-It would seem further studies are required to fully emphasis to people that dogs who are held captive, socially isolated, and lack control over their environment, are in dire jeopardy.
+We need to hear more from science regarding how habitual long-term crating affects dogs.
+Current behavioural studies, along with those on dog crating and kennelling, indicate that the potential is ripe for negative impact.
+It is clear from studies of wild animals in captivity that they suffer profound stress, resulting in long term or permanent impairment of their physiology and psychological states.
+Despite an institution's wishful thinking that they can mitigate captivity stress to improve a species immune and reproductive systems, some species will never adjust to captivity (Fischer, Romero, 2019).
+It seems further studies are required to emphasis to people that dogs who are held captive, socially isolated, and lack control over their environment, are in dire jeopardy.
 Let them out!

-What is important is what dogs perceive as threatening needs to be avoided.
-Their nervous system comprises a brain with neural pathways modulating their feelings, thoughts, and emotions.
+What is important is that any situation a dog perceives as threatening needs to be avoided.
+Their nervous system consists of a brain with neural pathways that modulate their feelings, thoughts, and emotions.
 In other words, they are sentient.
-In essence, their conscious experiences and emotions are comparable to ours (Berns, 2023).
-We find confinement punishing and stressful, and so do our pets.
+Essentially, their conscious experiences and emotions are comparable to ours (Berns, 2023).
+We find confinement punishing and stressful and so do our pets.
 Neuroscientists tell us chronic stress kills neurons and shrinks our brains.
 Drawing on these facts, we can extrapolate that dogs are not meant to be, don't want to be, and should not be, locked up.
 The collective evidence establishes this clearly.